simonteozw/tp/docs/UserGuide.md

 | INDEX | 2 |
 | NAME | **Johnny Depp** |

-<br>1.
-Look for the lesson's index which is on the left of the lesson.
+1. Look for the lesson's index which is on the left of the lesson.
-<br>2.
-To add, type `C edit 2 n/Johnny Depp` into the command box.
+2. To add, type `C edit 2 n/Johnny Depp` into the command box.
-<br>3.
-Press `Enter` to execute.
+3. Press `Enter` to execute.
-<br>4.
-The Result Display will show the success message and you should see your lesson updated in the Upcoming tab as well as the MA1101R module tab.
+4. The Result Display will show the success message and you should see your lesson updated in the Upcoming tab as well as the MA1101R module tab.

 ![EditContactOutcome](images/UG/EditContactOutcome.png)
 _Figure 17 - Example outcome of editing a contact_

-### Delete
+### 5.4.4 Delete a Contact <a name="contact-delete"></a>
 Congratulations!
 You have finished reading the module MA1101R and now wish to delete your TA Johnny Depp's contact from TrackIt@NUS.
 This is the command to do so.

 Format: `C delete INDEX`